Introduction

 1 – Copy the link in your browser

-2 – Grant Access to Near CLI
+2 – Grant Access to Near CLI, choose “Store the access key in my keychain” from the CLI command.

 Initialize & Start the Node